MCQ on Mycoplasma sps (Medical Microbiology)

-Multiple Choice of Question on Mycoplasma species
+Multiple Choice of Questions on Mycoplasma species

 1) Which of the following are the common human infections caused by Mycoplasma spp